ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

   1. Navigate to `Dashboard` and confirm `poc-micro` job was created.
   2. Select `poc-micro` > select `Build Now`.
   2. Under `Build History`, select the top blue circle.
-  3. Inside of `Console Output`, you will see a successful exection of the `poc-micro` job.
+  3. Inside of `Console Output`, you will see a successful execution of the `poc-micro` job.
   ![jenkins created job success](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-seed-poc-micro.png)

 ## Conclusion